 Dr Morton's Terms and Conditions

 These terms and conditions set out the basis of your agreement with Dr Morton's and its Doctors.
-If you decide to purchase any of our services, they form the basis of your contract with us and you should not signify your consent unless you have read and understood them.
+If you decide to use or purchase any of our services, they form the basis of your contract with us and you should not signify your consent unless you have read and understood them.

 Table of Contents